schnauzersoft/frank-cli/README.md

 Frank is a CLI tool for applying templated Kubernetes manifest files to clusters with intelligent configuration management, stack-based filtering.

+> [!CAUTION]
+> This project is pre-release!
+It's still actively being tested.
+An official GitHub release will be added once it's ready.

 ## Quick Start

 ### 1. Building